Robin van der Vleuten

 Check out Addressing on GitHub for installation and complete documentation.

 Wrong addresses cost real money through failed shipments and frustrated customers.
-This gem packages up years of research into something you install once and forget about.
+This gem turns a lot of postal research into an API you can call directly.

-Next time you're about to add a "State" field to an international form, remember: there's a better way.
+Next time you are about to add a "State" field to an international form, check whether the selected country even has one.